TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   If we need boilerplate code reduction, use `sqlc-dev/sqlc` or `database/sql` with extensions like `jmoiron/sqlx`.
 -   Using too many abstractions like `go-gorm/gorm` often leads to N+1 problem and abstraction debugging difficulty.

-## Networking
+## REST API

 -   `encoding/json` package for data serialization/deserialization
 -   `net/http` for REST API server and client
--   Default ServeMux is usually sufficient but we can create custom ones too with `http.NewServeMux`,
--   Create our own custom `http.Server` because the default server has no timeout.
 -   Create our own custom `http.Client` because `http.DefaultClient` has no timeout and may be modified by imported dependencies.
 Reuse the same client for connection pool sharing.
 -   Close the response body to prevent file descriptor exhaustion.
+-   Create our own custom `http.Server` because the default server has no timeout.
+-   `http.Server` runs a loop that accepts incoming network connections and creates one goroutine per network connection for request handling.
+Inside the request handling goroutine, `http.ServeMux` matches the request URL path to the handler function and executes that function.
+-   Default ServeMux is usually sufficient but we can create custom ones too with `http.NewServeMux`.
 -   Set CORS check explicitly.
 -   Set response security headers.
     ```go